Debut LGBT Novel Short-Listed for 2011 Independent Literary Awards

-, by award-winning director and Huffington Post contributor Kergan Edwards-Stout, has been short-listed for the 2011 Independent Literary Awards
+Award-winning director and Huffington Post contributor Kergan Edwards-Stout's debut novel, Songs for the New Depression, has been short-listed for the 2011 Independent Literary Awards

 Edwards-Stout appreciates the Independent Literary Award nomination, as well as the widespread acclaim his book has received.
 "It's been extremely gratifying,"

-The Advocate notes that “Kergan Edwards-Stout has crafted a work of fiction reminiscent of some classic tales in Songs for the New Depression
+The Advocate notes that “Kergan Edwards-Stout has crafted a work of fiction reminiscent of some classic tales in Songs for the New Depression.
+Even better, Edwards-Stout’

 ABOUT KERGAN EDWARDS-STOUT

 Kergan Edwards-Stout is an award-winning director and author, whose work has appeared in a number of publications, including Huffington Post, Bilerico Project, LGBTQ Nation, American Short Fiction, and the health magazine SexVibe.
 He has been honored by the Human Rights Campaign as a “2011 Father of the Year”, and blogs regularly at http://kerganedwards-

 For a full electronic press kit, please go to: http://kerganedwards-